EV fever is hitting Australia and New Zealand in a big way.

 And, with the rapid pace of development in major cities in both countries, but particularly in Auckland, Melbourne and Sydney, apartment blocks, townhouses or multi-person dwellings are a great solution for those who want to live close to work (but don’t have several million dollars for a block of land or a house!).

-There are a couple of big considerations when planning and installing an electric vehicle charge point in an apartment building – or any building with multiple residents or where a body corporate is involved.
+There are some big considerations when planning and installing an electric vehicle charger in an apartment building – or any building with multiple residents or where a body corporate is involved:

-The first is how and who will pay for the initial installation?
-Where will it be located and what if there is more than one resident with an EV?
+- How and who will pay for the initial installation of EV chargers?
+Where will they be located and what if there is more than one resident with an electric vehicle?

-The second?
-Will you charge for people to use your charge point – a user pays system – or will it be free?
+- Will you charge for people to use your EV charger – a user pays system – or will it be free?
 Either way, how do you monitor and manage it while ensuring fair and equitable access and value for money for everyone?

-(And a third, but not so important, consideration is what does your charge point look like?
-Believe it or not, our team have umpired disagreements about the visual appeal of charging stations!)
+- What does your charge point look like?
+Believe it or not, our team have umpired disagreements about the visual appeal of electric vehicle charging stations!